softsilverwind/softsilverwind.github.io/about.md

 permalink: /about/
 ---

-I am a Programming Language enthusiast, PhD candidate in Heuristic Algorithms (National Technical University of Athens) and a Software Engineer (Navarino S.A.).
+I am a Programming Language enthusiast, PhD candidate in Heuristic Algorithms (University of West Attica) and a Software Engineer (Navarino S.A.).